 However, despite the widespread and growing criticism of personal interviewing as a selection method, it is still the most common method.
-It is flexible, relatively inexpensive and acceptable to candidates and management.
-There are other benefits to interviewing an election.
-It has been discovered that certain areas of information can be more accurately evaluated through interviews than other methods, namely the possibility of candidates’ interpersonal behavior and the ability to align with the social aspects of the job situation and motivating candidates to work.
+It is flexible, relatively inexpensive, and acceptable to candidates and management.
+There are other benefits to interviewing for an election.
+It has been discovered that certain areas of information can be more accurately evaluated through interviews than other methods, namely the possibility of candidates’ interpersonal behavior and the ability to align with the social aspects of the job situation and motivate candidates to work.

 The job is to pick someone who can achieve success in a particular job or range of work: the job is not to choose a ‘good person’, but to define it

 All the methods involve predicting the future, no method can therefore be inadequate.
 Seekers consistently rely on intuition, and this often proves to be a success, but as this method does not fool you, you will certainly make the right decisions more often.

 Ast behavior in the past

 Prob insists during a test period